Is Your Website Purpose Driven?

 1. What is the primary mission of your website?

 Your mission should include geography.
-Your mission is to sell your services and be a leader in defined demographic area.
+While your mission is to sell your services and be a leader in defined demographic area.
 Unless you current business sells world wide (or even nationwide) looking for national and world wide sales thru your website may not be the best place to start.
 Your region may be Middle Tennessee or it maybe the South Eastern United States Region.
 It depends on your product and on your business plan.

 A small retailer may sell a specialized product all over the world.
 Each company should set this boundary.
 The key point is you must identify a target demographic online.
-With SEO becoming such an important player in online marketing your keywords will very much be associated with your target demographic.
+With SEO becoming such an important player in online marketing, your keywords will very much be associated with your target demographic.
 Remember this is your primary demographic in your primary mission.
 It should be VERY SPECIFIC!

 2. What is the primary measurement of your website?